 10. Do you have any questions for me?

-Now, you don’t have to ask all these questions in every single interview.
+While this is a comprehensive list of daycare interview questions, you don’t have to ask all of them in every single interview.
 You are ultimately the best judge of which questions will lead to the answers that are important to you in the process.
-The key thing to remember about interviews is that finding the best fit is a two-way street.
-It can be tempting the fill up positions because you need them in the moment but thinking about each hire in a long term frame will pay off in the long run by lowering your attrition rate.
+The key thing to remember is that it’s a conversation.
+While it can be tempting the fill up positions because you need a person on the floor, applying long term thinking will help you build your A Team and reduce turnover.

 What are your interview tips?
 Are there any questions that we missed?